AnnaSyme/LGtutorial/tutorial.md

 *How to run a workflow in Galaxy*

+All of these workflows have been uploaded to workflowhub.eu Each of the workflows has an image and information available.

 * Go to the top panel of Galaxy and see Shared Data -> Workflows.
 This shows a list of public workflows.
 * Find the right workflow for the section you are in.
 * Click on the drop-down arrow, and import the workflow.